 Thanks to the ease with which old photos, text documents, maps and other materials can be digitized and shared over the internet, we have an amazing wealth of original research materials at our fingertips.
 Documents, photos, maps, diaries, letters, etc. that were created at the time of an event and share the observations of people who observed or participated in an event are considered primary sources.

 Working with primary sources gives students the opportunity to explore, examine original materials, form their own questions and come to their own conclusions.

 This short video nicely explains the differences between primary and pecondary sources.

 Ideas, lesson plans, activities and tips on how to teach with primary sources.

-- Using Primary Sources – Resources, ideas, lesson plans, etc from the Library of Congress
+- Using Primary Sources – A great place to start.
+Examine how primary sources can engage students, develop critical thinking and construct knowledge.
+Resources, ideas, lesson plans, etc from the Library of Congress

 - Engaging Students with Primary Sources – “Classroom-ready